ProjectAthenia/angular/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.12.0

+More Flexibility!
+This one adds an environment flag that will force the user to be authenticated.

+* src/app/app.component.ts - Integrated the new variable into the default redirect
+* src/environments/environment.prod.ts - Added the new variable
+* src/environments/environment.ts - Added the new variable

 ## 0.11.0

 Another little update.
 This one adds a new field to the membership plan that controls visibility, and a new service that providers common helper functions for strings.